-My name is Cécile Oomen (left), born and raised in Maastricht and a literary agent in heart and soul.
+My name is Cécile Oomen, born and raised in Maastricht and a literary agent in heart and soul.
 I love to travel around the world and get to know many different cultures.
 And no matter where I travel, I always visit the local bookstores.
 My love for books goes back to my childhood.
 I used to save all my pocket money to go to the local bookstore to buy a new book every month.
 As soon as I got home, I had this ritual where I would hold my freshly acquired treasure in my hands for a moment and then sniff the whole book by turning the pages quickly one after the other.
 I tended to delay the actual reading because I was afraid I would finish it too fast.

 In 1993 I moved to Cologne, Germany.
 In that period, I worked for an agency that organized big events for well-known speakers and authors around the globe.
 When I moved back to my hometown of Maastricht in 2000, I started selling the rights of one single bestselling author.
 Soon I added more exceptional authors and titles to my list.
-I feel blessed: I have a job that enables me to collaborate with authors, publishers, and agencies in over 30 countries.
+I feel blessed: I have a job that enables me to collaborate with authors, publishers and agencies in over 30 countries.

+My name is Tara Janssens, a foreign rights agent with a passion for learning languages.
 What made a big impression on me as an Oriental Languages and Communication student was when I had the opportunity to improve my Chinese and learn more about the culture in the country itself.
 For half a year, I studied at Beijing University of Technology or 北京工业大学.
-I’ve had the time of my life traveling through this beautiful country and meeting new people from all around the world.
+I’ve had the time of my life travelling through this beautiful country and meeting new people from all around the world.
 Most importantly, I’ve made life experiences that made me grow as a person.